moebiussurfing/ofxWindowApp/README.md

 * window size (w, h)
 * window mode (window/full screen)
 * app fps and vsync state
+* "trigs alert" and shows a performance bar when fps drops under the expected frame rate

 When you use the addon for first time into a project and no json file is present, you need to set the initial settings: